Yalan-Song/Yalan-Song.github.io/_pages/research.md

 ### Research Topics

 My research develops artificial intelligence (AI) methods for understanding and predicting environmental systems, with a particular focus on physics-informed differentiable modeling.
 By integrating machine learning with physical process models, I develop AI systems that are more accurate, interpretable, and physically consistent for applications including flood forecasting, hydrologic prediction, hydrodynamics, water quality, and snow hydrology.
-In addition, I conduct research on computational fluid dynamics and sediment transport, developing numerical methods for simulating complex hydraulic flows and scour processes.
+I also conduct research on computational fluid dynamics and sediment transport, developing classic numerical solvers for simulating complex hydraulic flows and scour processes.

 * [Differentiable (Physics-Informed AI) Hydrologic Modeling](#differentiable-hydrologic-modeling)
   * [Differentiable Modeling for Extreme Flood Prediction](#differentiable-modeling-for-extreme-flood-prediction)